 While I’m not recommending you climb on your roof, I do still find that walking through an action scene is sometimes the only way to figure it out.
 And sometimes a “non-action” scene actually needs some action to make it interesting.

 - Think of a tense moment in your story.

 - Remembering yesterday’s reference to translating a setting, take yourself somewhere that you could physically act it out.
 Do make it a safe somewhere, please!
 Hallways make good cliff edges; walk-in closets convert to isolation cells, backyards can be convincing enchanted forests.

 - Put your body in the position of the character’s at the beginning of the scene.
 Take a moment to center yourself in the character, imagining what has just happened, what you are facing, and in what part of your body you are feeling your emotions.

 - Begin to move through each beat of the scene.
 Are you being pursued?
 Stealth, speed, or both may be in order.
 Is anyone with you?
 Are they friend or foe?
 Notice how you are holding your body, how you may stretch to reach something, or sidestep an obstacle.
 Notice how the situation dictates your physical choices.

 - Write.
 Again, write as your character, in a journal entry, for as long as you like.
 You will pull from this material for your scene.
 You may even use it wholesale in your manuscript.
 Give yourself permission, though, to write way too much.

-At the Full-Bodied Novel Retreat, you’ll have time to walk through scenes by yourself, or even with a partner or two.
-Tomorrow’s the last day to save $105.
-Use the discount code MAY12 when you register.
+At the Full-Bodied Writing Retreat, you’ll have time to walk through scenes by yourself, or even with a partner or two.